-Right-click the Power meter icon Impl, and then select Power Options.
+Right-click the Power meter icon main, and then select Power Options.

 - 2. In the left pane, select Require a password on wakeup. - 3.
 Select Change Settings that are currently unavailable. - 4.
-Select Require a password (recommended). - NOTE: To create a user account password or change your current user account password, select Create or change your user account password, and then follow the on-screen instructions.
-If you do not need to create or change a user account password, go to step 5. - 5.
-Select Save changes.
+Select Require a password (recommended).

+5. Select Save changes.